jrbruce86/jrbruce86.github.io/index.md

 }
 ```

-<p> Now when we run the test, the code coverage tool reveals that we have completely covered all paths of this function as shown below: </p>
+Now when we run the test, the code coverage tool reveals that we have completely covered all paths of this function as shown below:

 <p><img src="./SingleStone&#39;s Software Expertise_files/1.2coverage.png" width="100%" style="border-width:50x;border-style:solid"></p>